-Similarly, in the language of Colbeck \& Renner \cite{colbeck:12}, the subsystem condition would be implied by preparation settings being \emph{free} with respect to the causal structure of Figure~\ref{fig:ind}~(a).
+Similarly, in the language of Colbeck and Renner \cite{colbeck:12}, the subsystem condition would be implied by preparation settings being \emph{free} with respect to the causal structure of Fig.~\ref{fig:ind}(a).

-Another notion of independence has been proposed by Emerson, Serbin, Sutherland \& Veitch \cite{emerson:13}.
-It is similar to the notion of independence up to classical correlations described in Section \ref{subsec:compas}, but in their case $\lambda_c$ would mediate between the systems without the constraint (\ref{eq:compas}) that justifies considering it as a mediator of classical correlations via a common past.
-Instead it is required that an effective kind of perparation independence (\ref{eq:preind}) is obtained if one marginalises to `forget' the auxiliary space $\Lambda_c$.
+Another notion of independence has been proposed by Emerson, Serbin, Sutherland and Veitch \cite{emerson:13}.
+It is similar to the notion of independence up to classical correlations described in Sec.~\ref{subsec:compas}, but in their case $\lambda_c$ would mediate between the systems without the constraint (\ref{eq:compas}) that justifies considering it as a mediator of classical correlations via a common past.
+Instead it is required that an effective kind of preparation independence as in Eq.~(\ref{eq:preind}) is obtained if one marginalises to ``forget'' the auxiliary space $\Lambda_c$.
 Problematically, however, correlations are therefore allowed between $p_A$, $p_B$ and $\lambda_c$ and the subsystem condition is in general violated.

-Other works have attempted to drop independence assumptions entirely, with some success, though they obtain correspondingly weaker results that only rule out strong forms of $\psi$-epistemicity \cite{maroney:12,aaronson:13,barrett:14,branciard:14,leifer:14b}.
+Other works have attempted to drop independence assumptions entirely, with some success, though they obtain correspondingly weaker results that only rule out strong forms of $\psi$ epistemicity \cite{maroney:12,aaronson:13,barrett:14,branciard:14,leifer:14b,knee:16}.

 It is implicit in (\ref{eq:preind}) and (\ref{eq:nopresig}) that the set of ontic states in a composite system is simply the Cartesian product of the sets of ontic states in the component subsystems (Leifer refers to this as the Cartesian product assumption \cite{leifer:14}); where they differ is in terms of the constraints placed on global correlations.
-The situation is somewhat different in classical correlation scenarios: we will return to this issue in section \ref{sec:thm}.
-Note also that each of the definitions (\ref{eq:preind}--\ref{eq:nopresig}) generalises beyond the bipartite scenario in the obvious way.
+The situation is somewhat different in classical correlation scenarios; we will return to this issue in Sec.~\ref{sec:thm}.
+Note also that each of the definitions (\ref{eq:preind})--(\ref{eq:nopresig}) generalises beyond the bipartite scenario in the obvious way.